 You can access the list of hidden Chrome URLs by typing chrome://about or chrome://chrome-urls/ in the address bar and hitting Enter.
 This will open up a page consisting of all the hidden Chrome URLs available for your device.

-While taking a look at the hidden Chrome capabilities, it’s important to note that not all features can be useful for non-developers.
-We’ll list down some hidden Chrome URLs that can be specifically useful for general Windows users.
+While reviewing the hidden Chrome capabilities, it’s important to note that not all features are useful for non-developers.
+We’ll list some hidden Chrome URLs that are specifically useful for general Windows users.

 chrome://apps/